jjmchew/jjmchew.github.io/RB109/studyNotes.md

 - Mutating method: lines of code that **mutate the caller** and modify the value stored at the address space
   - any other variables that also point to that object (at the same address space) will also be affected
 - Non-mutating method:  make the variable point to a different address space (do not mutate the caller)
+  - when we use variables to pass arguments to a method, we're essentially assigning the value of the original variable to a variable inside the method

 - [source](https://launchschool.medium.com/variable-references-and-mutability-of-ruby-objects-4046bd5b6717)
   - objects can be *mutable* or *immutable*